 Deputy General Counsel, Chief Compliance Officer

-Jeffrey Taylor leads GM’s ethics and compliance program, and supports GM’s business operations and leadership team through an organizational culture committed to integrity, ethical conduct, vehicle safety, and compliance with the law and company policies.
+Taylor leads GM’s ethics and compliance program, and supports GM’s business operations and leadership team through an organizational culture committed to integrity, ethical conduct, vehicle safety, and compliance with the law and company policies.
 Prior to joining GM in 2015 as deputy general counsel for federal oversight, Taylor was VP and general counsel of Raytheon Integrated Defense Systems.
-Earlier, he also led a team as chief executive of Ernst & Young’s fraud investigation and dispute services practice.
+Earlier, he was chief executive of Ernst & Young’s fraud investigation and dispute services practice in the Americas.